St James Park

 The ground is situated in a pleasant rural setting.
 On one side in front of the Social Club building is a small seated area, that is covered.
 It is only comprises four or five rows and has a number of supporting pillars running along its front.
 It is situated to one side of the half way line, towards the Cricket Club End.
 There are also open standing areas to either side.
 The opposite side has no facilities for spectators, apart from a narrow pathway which runs along the perimeter fence.
 The team dugouts are located on this side of the ground.
 There is also a portakabin type building that sits astride the halfway line, which on my visit, had a cameraman perched precariously on top of it videoing the game.

 The Cricket Club End itself has a very small covered terrace which sits behind the goal.
 It is only a couple of rows high.
 To either side there are small flat standing areas.
 If segregation is in force then this end is allocated to away fans.
 Opposite is the South Bank.
 This area was recently developed so that it has a covered seated stand behind the goal flanked by fair sized open terracing to either side.
 There is a noticeable slope to the pitch running from the Cricket End down to the South Bank.
 The ground is completed with a set of six modern floodlight pylons.

 The nearest pub is the Locomotive Inn, which is around a five minute walk away.
 This small old pub offers pies on matchdays and has real ale from the nearby Silverstone Brewery.
-Further up in the town (about a 10 minute walk from the ground) is the much larger Red Lion pub.
-This Charles Wells pub has four real ales on offer and was on my visit more popular with away fans.
-There is also a handy fish and chip shop across the road a little bit further up on the left called Ann's'.
-To find either of these pubs; Then with the entrance to the ground behind you, walk straight up the road in front (Churchill Way).
+Further up in the town (about a 10 minute walk from the ground) is the Crown Hotel which has a bar.
+There is also a handy fish and chip shop on this side of the road called Ann's'.
+To find these pubs; Then with the entrance to the ground behind you, walk straight up the road in front (Churchill Way).
 At the bottom of this road you will reach a T-junction.
 Turn left and you will see the Locomotive Inn a little further down across the road on the right.
-Or for the Red Lion (and the town centre) turn right at the T-junction proceed up the hill and you will reach the pubs on the left-hand side of the main road.
+Or for the Crown Hotel (and the town centre) turn right at the T-junction proceed up the hill and you will reach the pubs on the left-hand side of the main road.